SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/06-graph/01-introduction-to-graph.md

 > Generally, graphs are used to model problems defined in terms of relationships or connections between objects.
 One example of this is a social network, where the nodes are people and the edges are friendship relationships between them.
 ## Implementation
-There are many way to implement the graph, but we'll use the **Adjacency Matrix**.
+We will implement **the directed graph** using the **adjacency matrix**.
-We can implement the graph using **two dimensional array**.
+The way to implement the adjacency matrix is by using **two dimensional array**.
 Where the first dimension is the number of nodes and the second dimension is the number of nodes that are connected to the first node.

 1. Create a class called **Node** that has a data and a constructor that takes the data as a parameter.